nobl9/terraform-n9-export-aws/README.md

 6. Copy the above to the configuration of `DataExport` in the N9 App with [YAML](https://docs.nobl9.com/yaml-guide?_highlight=dataexport#dataexport) configuration.
 The data is exported every hour by the Nobl9 app to the S3 bucket.

-    The following is an example Nobl9 YAML for `DataExport`, and can be applied with `sloctl` or configured with the UI.
+    The following is an example Nobl9 YAML for `DataExport`, and can be applied with `sloctl` or configured in the UI.
     The field value for `roleArn` is obtained from Terraform output.

     ```yaml